sdegroot/iamgroot-blog-archetype/content/post/what-if-recruiters-would-be-software-engineers-themselves.md

 - Understand the business
 - Understand the position
-- Understand the necessary qualitifications
+- Understand the necessary qualifications
 - Know the team dynamic
 - Know the needs of the potential candidate